-It bears repeating that the speed of a recovery depends on health and medical solutions.
+As noted last year, the speed of a recovery depends on health and medical solutions.
 The region had been on track to meet or exceed 10-year growth projections for job growth; area economists are hopeful that the trend will continue when the unexpected impact of the pandemic is reduced.

-Federal economic stimulus funds will also have an impact, both on individuals and on companies in the region.
-The initial CARES Act funds, for instance, allowed 215 adult students to receive financial support of \$180,320 to date, while other stimulus funds have supported area businesses in replacing lost revenue and maintaining payroll.
+Federal economic stimulus funds continue to impact individuals and the region in the short term.
+During FY2021, \$126,000 was distributed to Great Oaks adult students in need.
+Other stimulus funds have supported area businesses in replacing lost revenue and maintaining payroll.

-Great Oaks expects that revenue will be lost from lack of facility rental income, reduced class sizes due to social distancing, and other short-term impacts of the pandemic.
+Great Oaks expects that revenue will continue to be lost from lack of facility rental income as well as continued hesitation of adults to attend in-person part-time classes.